Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/open-a-form.md

 2. In the **Description** box, optionally type a description.
 3. In the **Type** box, select *Print Settings Window.*
 4. In the **Data Source** box, select a print settings data soure.
-5. In the **Target** box, select <span style="FONT-STYLE: italic; FONT-WEIGHT: normal">Microsoft Word Print Settings window or<span style="FONT-STYLE: italic; FONT-WEIGHT: normal">Microsoft Excel Print Settings window to specify which type of print settings window to use.
+5. In the **Target** box, select *Microsoft Word Print Settings* window or *Microsoft Excel Print Settings* window to specify which type of print settings window to use.
 6. To create a new print settings object when the form is opened, in the **Action** section, click **Create**.
 To assign default values for the new object, click **Default Values**, and [assign values](create-objects-and-modify-objects.md "Create Objects and Modify Objects") to the groups and fields in the data source.
 To modify an existing print settings data source, in the **Action** section, click **Modify**.
 7. Select the **Exit Task** **on cancel** check box if you do not want to execute suceeding effects if the user chooses the **Cancel** button in the form.
 This option is only available if the **Wait until the form is closed** check box is selected.
 8. To store which button is chosen by the user, click **Set a fields value equal to the exit code**.
 You can either store the response as a boolean value or an integer value.
 See the article [Dialog Box Exit Codes](../../../../dialog-box-exit-codes.md "Dialog Box Exit Codes") for an overview of exit codes.
 Only available if the **Wait until the form is closed** check box is selected.